In this section

 To read more, visit the Satisfactory Academic Progress policy.

 Leave of Absence

 RFU expects students to maintain continuous enrollment in an academic program with the exception of scheduled breaks.
 However, at times it may be necessary or desirable for a student to take a leave of absence.
 All leave of absence requests must be approved by the appropriate dean or dean’s designee.
-Individual leave of absences are granted for no more than one year.
-In special circumstances a leave may be extended if requested in writing and approved prior to the end of the initial leave of absence.
+Individual leave of absence is granted for no more than one year.
+In special circumstances, a leave may be extended if requested in writing and approved prior to the end of the initial leave of absence.
 Maximum approved leave of absence time may not exceed Rosalind Franklin University of Medicine and Science 57 2019-2020 Academic Catalog two years.
-Approved time does not have to be consecutive.
+The approved time does not have to be consecutive.
 If the leave of absence exceeds two years, the student will be involuntarily withdrawn and may re-apply for admission.

 To read more about the policy, visit the Academic Catalog

 Rights and Responsibilities

 - What financial aid programs are available and how to apply for them.